rust-lang/reference/src/items/enumerations.md

 called an enum variant.
 Each enum instance has a _discriminant_ which is an integer associated to it that is used to determine which variant it holds.

-## C-like Enumerations
+## Custom Discriminant Values for Field-Less Enumerations

-If there is no data attached to *any* of the variants of an enumeration it is called a *c-like enumeration*.
+If there is no data attached to *any* of the variants of an enumeration, then the discriminant can directly chosen and accessed.

 If a discriminant isn't specified, they start at zero, and add one for each variant, in order.
 Each enum value is just its discriminant which you can specify explicitly:

 ```rust
 enum Foo {